arrowtype/keebio-nyquist-minimalist-case/README.md

 ### Experimental file

 The file `keebio-nyquist-plates-with-middle-layer-EXPERIMENTAL.svg` is something I have also cut, but haven't yet put to use.
+I haven’t tested it yet, so it may not work well at all!
+Then again, I believe it could almost certainly work well without the middle layer.

 The idea is to glue the middle layer to the bottom plate, using acetone.
 I then would superglue 3mm standoffs into the holes of the top plate, to be able to screw on the bottom casing.

 ## Ordering